 Can you recommend nibmeisters/people who can tune, adjust, or alter fountain pen nibs?

 I have excellent experiences with Mike Masuyama in the US.
 Appelboom now has a resident nibmeister that will do tune-ups on nibs, even those that are not purchased from Appelboom.
-I have heard very good things about John Sorowka in the UK, but I have not personally dealt with him; Mr Sorowka does not have a website, but he is “oxonian” on the fountain pen network, so you can reach him there.
+I have heard very good things about John Sorowka in the UK, but I have not personally dealt with him: I have used one of his nibs and it was outstanding; Mr Sorowka does not have a website, but he is “oxonian” on the fountain pen network, so you can reach him there: I have no email address/phone number/fax number/street address for Mr Sorowka.

 What brand of eyeglasses do you wear?